NatiG25/ToDoList/README.md

 # To-Do-List

-> Created a simple to do list, where the user can delete, edit, or add any number of tasks.
-The page also saves the user's books inside the Localstorage.
+> This web application provides users a convenient way to keep track of their daily routine works.
+Users can add and remove tasks from the list of tasks they curate on the website.

 ## Built With